 Exploration and development costs

 Petoro employs the successful efforts method to record exploration costs for SDFI oil and gas operations.
 This means that costs related to geological and geophysical surveying are expensed.
-However, expenses linked to the drilling of exploration wells are recognised in the balance sheet in anticipation of evaluation.
+However, expenses linked to the drilling of exploration wells are recognised in the balance sheet pending evaluation.
 Such costs are expensed if the evaluation determines that the discovery is not commercially viable.
 Considerable time can elapse between the drilling of a well and a final development decision.
 Capitalised exploration well expenses are accordingly assessed quarterly to determine whether sufficient progress is being made in the projects so that the criteria for capitalisation continue to be met.
-Dry wells or those where progress is insufficient are expensed.
+Dry wells or wells where progress is insufficient are expensed.

 Expenses linked to development, including wells, platforms and equipment, are capitalised.
 Costs for operational preparations are expensed on a continuous basis.